1. Feature overview and setup

 Now, open the repository in your favorite IDE.
 We're using Visual Studio Code in our examples.

-In a terminal window, navigate to the root of the project directory and run the following to install dependencies and start the app:
+In a terminal window, navigate to the root of the project directory.
+Run the following command to install dependencies and start the app:

 npm install && npm start